Gazpacho when you don’t have fresh tomatoes

 My theory is that this difference in taste and texture comes because juice and canned tomatoes are pasteurized to make them last longer on store shelves.

-You can even experience this difference when buying already-made-gazpacho: the non-pasteurized versions taste much better than the pasteurized ones (although you guessed it: their shelf life is much shorter).
+You can even experience this difference when buying already-made-gazpacho: the non-pasteurized versions taste much better than the pasteurized ones.

-That said, as a person raised in South Spain who now lives in a Central European country, I know how difficult (and expensive) it is to gather enough tomatoes to make gazpacho.
+That said, as someone who was raised in South Spain but now lives in a Central European country, I know firsthand how difficult (and expensive) it is to gather enough good tomatoes to make gazpacho.

 And what’s more, it’s near impossible to get the adequate ones for gazpacho like these juicy heirloom tomatoes:

 So, for those of us who can’t afford big amounts of fresh tomatoes but still want to make a homemade gazpacho, let me tell you a little secret: I’ve done some experimenting with tomato juice…

 Is it as good as real gazpacho?

 Not by far.